demetrio-ferro/proyecto_comunicacio_cientifica_asignatura/README.md

 Make sure you cite [1,2] the sources you report.

+Go to the Wiki tab and fill in all of the details, making a nice presentation of the analyses there.

-Include a nice diagram that shows the main framework:
+Consider including a nice diagram that shows the main framework:

 ![imagen](https://user-images.githubusercontent.com/79866549/226570815-999e179c-ac91-486e-8846-f09cb56cf27d.png)